Skip to main content

 From Console

-2. In the left navigation panel, click on Databases.
+2. In the left navigation panel, click Databases.

-4. Click on Actions button placed at the top right and select Take Snapshot.
+4. Click the Actions button at the top right and select Take Snapshot.

-5. On the Take Snapshot page, enter a database name of which you want to take a snapshot in the Snapshot Name field and click on Take Snapshot.
+5. On the Take Snapshot page, enter a name for the snapshot in the Snapshot Name field and click Take Snapshot.

-6. Select the newly created snapshot and click on the Action button placed at the top right and select Copy snapshot from the Action menu.
+6. Select the newly created snapshot, click the Actions button at the top right, and select Copy snapshot from the menu.

 7. On the Make Copy of DB Snapshot page, perform the following:

-• Check Copy Tags, New snapshot must have the same tags as the source snapshot.
+• Check Copy Tags.
+The new snapshot must have the same tags as the source snapshot.

-• Select Yes from the Enable Encryption dropdown list to enable encryption, You can choose to use the AWS default encryption key or custom key from Master Key dropdown list.
+• Select Yes from the Enable Encryption dropdown list to enable encryption.
+You can choose the AWS default encryption key or a custom key from the Master Key dropdown list.

 ... see more